-- 6. If the preliminary investigation committee, after conducting a preliminary investigation under section 12(5)(b) of the Act, finds that the complaint or allegation under investigation - - (a) even if substantiated - - (i) does not appear to constitute unprofessional conduct by that accused; or - (ii) for any other reason may not be the subject of an inquiry by the Council, the committee may recommend to the Council that a disciplinary inquiry under Part V of the Act into the conduct of that accused must not be conducted; or and must set out the grounds for its findings and recommendations.
+6. If the preliminary investigation committee, after conducting a preliminary investigation under section 12(5)(b) of the Act, finds that the complaint or allegation under investigation - the committee may recommend to the Council that a disciplinary inquiry under Part V of the Act into the conduct of that accused must not be conducted; or and must set out the grounds for its findings and recommendations.